-7.3.5.3.6 Procedure for ad hoc requests
+7.3.5.3.5 Procedure for ad hoc requests

-Requests for stabling and shunting capacity in the ad hoc phase are subject to the First-Come-First-Served principle.
-The moment of application, regardless of the request method, is leading.
-Requests that fit without conflict within the already allocated capacity can be allocated by ProRail.
-Requests that cannot be fitted within the already allocated capacity without conflict can only be accepted if holders of already allocated capacity allow changes so that a new request can be fitted in without conflict.
-ProRail plays a mediating role in this but has no ability to enforce necessary changes, to honour an ad hoc request.
-ProRail will communicate within the periods specified in Chapter 4.5 whether a new request can be accommodated.
+In the case of ad hoc requests for a period of time to be indicated during the 2024 timetable, ad hoc requests that can be accommodated into the capacity already allocated without conflict will be allocated by ProRail.
+Requests that cannot be accommodated within the already allocated capacity without conflict can only be accepted if holders of already allocated capacity allow changes so that a new request can be accommodated without conflict.
+In the case of conflicting requests, the principle of 'First Come, First Served' applies, i.e. there is no coordination.
+ProRail will communicate within the periods specified in section 7.3.5.3.3 whether a new request can be accommodated.